L-Blondy/up-fetch/README.md

 # up-fetch

-Want to leave axios but can't find an alternative? \
+Sick of writing your own fetch wrapper on every single project? \
 Want to use the fetch API but it's too cumbersome to work with? \
-Sick of writing your own fetch wrapper on every single project? \
 **up-fetch** might be what you are looking for.

 **up-fetch** is a 1kb wrapper around the fetch API, smoothing out rough edges making it dead simple to work with.
 It's [validation adapters](#%EF%B8%8F-data-validation) provide easy end to end type safety